electricboy6/GoldASM/doc/GoldASM.md

 # Gold assembly language specification
 ## Basic Syntax
+### Includes
+To include another file, use a ``#include filename``.
+This will simply append the file to the end of the file where it was included.
+Circular includes will cause a stack overflow.
+Includes inside of files that have been included are also supported.
+To use a subroutine/label in another file, put the filename (except for the .gasm part), then a dot, then the label.
+For example, ``jsr ~example.INIT``
 ### Comments
 To make a comment, simply put ``//`` before the comment.
 Everything after the semicolon up to the newline will be  a comment.
 For example,